Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

-With this evidence for the potential limitations of stoquastic Hamiltonians, one may wonder if they are worthy of pursuit, either theoretically or experimentally.
+With this evidence for the potential limitations of stoquastic Hamiltonians, the question arises if they are worthy of pursuit, either theoretically or experimentally.
 However, it is important to remember that the weakness of stoquastic Hamiltonians arises when one assumes that they generate an evolution that occurs in the ground state.
-We already saw in Sec.~\ref{sec:stoq-QMA-comp} that \emph{excited state} stoquastic evolution can be as powerful as universal AQC.
-For this reason, thermal stoquastic quantum annealers, which necessarily involve excited states, do not automatically succumb to efficient classical simulation.
+Indeed, we will see in Sec.~\ref{sec:stoq-QMA-comp} that \emph{excited state} stoquastic evolution can be as powerful as universal AQC.
 Moreover, in the next subsection we briefly review counterexamples to the claim that stoquastic Hamiltonians are necessarily easy to simulate using heuristic classical algorithms.